ErikLarsson82/smash-ladder-be/README.md

 ### Caution!
 If you clone, build and deploy you will overwrite the current ladder

-Work in progress is migration to permanent storage using Postgres.
+Work in progress is migration to permanent storage using Postgres 11.6